-I was really excited to start this project.
-I love the idea of a handmade Christmas decor item, especially an item like a diy ruffled tree skirt.
-I wanted to do something in neutral colours so when I decide to change up my tree decor, I could always use my handmade skirt.
+I love the idea of a handmade Christmas decor item, especially an item like a DIY ruffled tree skirt.
+I wanted to do something in neutral colors so when I decide to change up my tree decor, I could always use my handmade skirt.

 I originally got the idea from HGTV.
 I wrote down the supplies they used, simplified it a bit and swapped a few of the materials out for more affordable options.
 I did keep their technique of making ruffles and hot-gluing them to the base.

 This was an easy project, but very time-consuming.
 It took about 5-6 hours and a lot of labor went into it (my knees and back were killing me at the end), but I’m so happy it’s done.
-I’m incredibly proud of it.

-- 3 metres of white felt
+- 3 meters of white felt (roughly 10 feet)

 - Hot Glue Gun